Gulab Jamun Recipe – Soft with Milk Powder

 16. Drain off and transfer the jamun into a hot sugar syrup.

-17. Cover and rest for 2 hours or until jamuns absorb the sugar syrup and double in size.
+17. Cover and let rest for 2 hours, or until the jamuns have absorbed the sugar syrup and doubled in size.

-18. Finally, enjoy gulab jamoon with ice cream or as it is.
+18. Finally, enjoy Gulab Jamun with ice cream or on its own.

 how to make gulab jamun with milk powder

-• Firstly, make sure to use good quality milk powder, as it plays a vital role.
+• Firstly, ensure you use good-quality milk powder, as it plays a vital role.

-• Also, do not replace the baking powder with baking soda. if using soda then there are chances to break while frying.
+• Also, do not replace the baking powder with baking soda.
+If you use soda, there is a chance of breaking while frying.

-• Additionally, fry on low flame else Jamun will remain raw from the inside.
+• Additionally, fry on a low flame; otherwise, Jamun will remain raw from the inside.

 • Finally, the gulab jamun recipe tastes great when the jamuns are well-soaked and super soft.